Skip to content

 Amazing African Superstitions Kids Still Talk About

-Let's take a look at some of the most outrageous and entertaining African superstitions that children still discuss across the continent.
+In this week's blog post, we will explore some of the most ridiculous and amusing African superstitions that are still being shared by children across the continent.

 1. Whistling at Night Brings Snakes